Track work hours with a timer built for client projects

 -

 Yes.
-Timen is built for real workdays, so you can adjust the entry later if someone started late, stopped late, or needs to reconstruct time manually.
+Timen is built for real workdays, so you can adjust the entry later if someone started tracking late, stopped late, or needs to reconstruct time manually.

 -